History of Galveston, Texas: Recent history

 The economy of the island entered a long, stagnant period.
 Many businesses relocated off of the island.
-By 1959, the city of Houston had long out-paced Galveston in population and economic growth.
+By 1959, Houston had long out-paced Galveston in population and economic growth.
 Recognizing this, the Reverend Wendelin J. Nold, fifth bishop of the Galveston Diocese, was permitted by the Vatican to erect a Cathedral of convenience in Houston, naming Sacred Heart Church as co-cathedral.
-The diocese was then re-designated the Diocese of Galveston-Houston.
-Galveston and St. Mary's Cathedral Basilica still remained the home of the diocese, but now the bishop could more easily access the rapidly growing Roman Catholic population in Houston.
+The diocese was designated the Diocese of Galveston-Houston.
+Galveston and St. Mary's Cathedral Basilica remained the home of the diocese, but now the bishop could more easily access the rapidly growing Roman Catholic population in Houston.

 Beginning in 1957, the Galveston Historical Foundation began its efforts to preserve historic buildings.
 The 1966 book The Galveston That Was helped encourage the preservation movement.
 Restoration efforts financed by motivated investors, notably Houston businessman George P. Mitchell, gradually created the Strand Historic District and reinvented other areas.
 A new, family-oriented tourism emerged in the city over many years.

 In September 1961, an F4 tornado generated by landfalling Hurricane Carla hit the city, killing eight and injuring 200.

 The 1960s saw the expansion of higher education in Galveston.
-Already home to the University of Texas Medical Branch, the city got a boost in 1962 with the creation of the Texas Maritime Academy, predecessor of Texas A&M University at Galveston; and by 1967 a community college, Galveston College, had been formed to help provide affordable education to the community.
+Already home to the University of Texas Medical Branch, the city got a boost in 1962 with the creation of the Texas Maritime Academy, a predecessor of Texas A&M University at Galveston; by 1967, a community college, Galveston College, had been formed to help provide affordable education to the community.

 In the 2000s, property values rose after expensive projects were completed and demand for second homes increased.
-This led some middle class families to move from Galveston to other areas such as League City, Texas City, and La Marque.
+This led some middle-class families to move from Galveston to other areas such as League City, Texas City, and La Marque.
 The city population remained relatively the same from 2000 to 2005 according to the U.S. Census Bureau.
-In 2007 The Associated Press compiled a list of the most vulnerable places to hurricanes in the U.S. and Galveston was one of five areas named.
-Among the reasons cited were low elevation and the single evacuation route off the island which is blocked by the fourth largest city in the United States, Houston.
+In 2007, The Associated Press compiled a list of the most vulnerable places to hurricanes in the U.S., and Galveston was one of five areas named.
+Among the reasons cited were low elevation and the single evacuation route off the island, which is blocked by the fourth largest city in the United States, Houston.